JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Sharps are not being displayed #DONE
 - Scales do not seem to be completely correctly, minor pentatonic is has misplaced notes #DONE
 - For Scales we can show diagrams of scales that will sound good in the current key #DONE
 #### Modes
-- Same for modes as for the scales
+- Same for modes as for the scales #DONE
+###### The Modes and Scales component are very similar but I think it is best that we keep them separated so that users can choose to focus on either scales or modes.
+However we can make it so that only one component is needed with just one param marking it as `scales` or `modes`

+#### Fretboard
+- Add option to display interval instead of note in the scales

 #### Triads
 - For triads we can show the different positions of each chord, this will not vary much between tracks.
 I will also need to research what triads are.
 Alright so i can display the possible triad shapes for each chord in the key #Research